togetherthough/Soft-Tissue-Tumor-Classification/docs/cluster/experiment1/README.md

 - TabPFN and LoCalPFN are faster, run on CPU or GPU
 - Results are timestamped and organized by method/dataset
 - Summary CSV combines all methods for easy comparison
+- **Filtering consistency**: When filtering is enabled, ALL methods (TabPFN, LoCalPFN, DenseNet, ViT) use the SAME filtered dataset for fair comparison

 ## See Also